wingyintang/LLSIF_simulator/README.md

 6. Directly process raw json file in the application.<br>
 7. Provide current LLSIF events' score from different bots.<br>
 8. Provide some prediction of events by different places.
+9. Add more effect option for the beatmap.
+(Actually some have been made in the application, such as moving circles in https://www.youtube.com/watch?v=hFMHm_mBvt0)<br>
+10. Add video functionality for the osu! beatmap.
+(Not so easy to get the address)<br>
+11. Use color blend to create other color button other than red, green and light blue (Actually the grayscale base has been made).

 Something Else:
 -----------------------------------------------------